Tony Collins (American football): Regular season

+Playoffs

 Arena football

 In 1991, Collins joined the Orlando Predators of the Arena Football League.
 On July 9, 1991, Collins drove his car into a lake in Orlando in an apparent suicide attempt.

 In 1992 Collins continued his arena football career with the Cincinnati Rockers and scored nine touchdowns.
 In 1993, Collins played his last season of arena football with the Miami Hooters.

 After football

 Collins educates high school athletes and their families on the college recruiting process as an educational speaker for the National Collegiate Scouting Association.
 He hosted an internet radio show, Sports Talk with Touchdown Tony Collins, on the VoiceAmerica Sports Channel.
 Collins started a foundation in 2007 called "It's for the Kids", which works with disadvantaged youths in the Finger Lakes region of Upstate New York.
 He published a book in 2012 entitled, Broken Road: Turning My Mess Into a Message.

 Personal

 Collins' nephew is Reggie Branch, who played for the Washington Redskins.
-Collins and his wife Trudy live near Greenville, N.C.
+Collins and his wife Trudy live near Baton Rouge, LA.